natedonato/generative/2point/README.md

 ![cube drawing](/img/cube-draw.gif)

-The cubes are generated using linear projections from 2 randomly selected vanishing points, combined strategically with vertical projections and a little math to calculate the appropriate coordinates for visible faces and edges.
-The technique is traditionally easily achieveable by pen andpaper combined with a ruler or straightedge.
+In this mini web app, three dimensional images of cubes are generated on demand.
+Using linear projections from 2 randomly selected vanishing points combined strategically with vertical projections and a little math to calculate the appropriate coordinates for visible faces and edges, an endless stream of unique and sometimes unexpected cubes can be rendered in a variety user of configurable styles.

 ![2 point perspective](/img/pencil.jpg)

-By adapting the techique for web and adding interactable / adjustable controls we create a new creative and expressive experience where users can produce their own unique results on every generation.
+The two point perspective drawing technique is traditionally easily achieveable by pen andpaper combined with a ruler or straightedge.
+By adapting the techique for web and adding interactable / adjustable controls we create a new creative and expressive experience where users can produce their own unique visuals and 3 dimensional projections on every generation.

 ![random cubes](/img/random-cubes.gif)